 Ohio Chillicothe Campus History

 The Ohio University Chillicothe campus, founded in 1946, is the oldest regional campus of Ohio University.
-About 65 miles west of Athens, the Chillicothe campus serves a large, sparsely populated area of south-central Ohio.
+About 65 miles west of Athens, the Chillicothe campus serves a large area of south-central Ohio.

-The city of Chillicothe's population is about 25,000, with the population of Ross County—home of most OUC students—approaching 75,000.
+The city of Chillicothe's population is about 22,000, with the population of Ross County—home of most OHIO Chillicothe students—approaching 77,000.
 Students also commute from surrounding Pickaway, Pike, Vinton, Fayette, and Highland counties.

 The regional campuses of Ohio University developed in response to the needs of soldiers returning home from World War II, hungry for an advanced education under the GI Bill.
 Evening classes were first offered in what is now J. A. Smith Middle School, part of the Chillicothe City Schools district.